Table of Contents

 - Mild analgesics and muscle relaxants should be prescribed.

-- Spinal exercises, rest, traction, hot packs, and corset are also helpful in the management of acute back pain.
+- Spinal exercises, rest, traction, hot packs, and a corset are also helpful in the management of acute back pain.